-In Figure 3(a) and 3(b) we plot the CPU energy consumption jitter for all system configurations mentioned above and for $\omega = 2$ and $\omega = 3$ , respectively.
+In Figure 7 we plot the CPU energy consumption jitter for all system configurations mentioned above and for $\omega = 2$ .
 In addition we also plot an ideal system with a continuous set of available frequency levels.
 As before the x-axis is the task utilization and the y-axis represents the CPU energy consumption jitter as a percentage of the maximum CPU energy consumption.